johnsoong216/GameCentre/Phase2/GameCentre2/README.md

 # GameCentre
 The Game Centre features three games: BlackJack, Sliding Tiles and FlipIt.It features a user registration process, a password change process.
+ After the user logging in, the user is redirected to a game selection page where he/she selects the desired game to play.
+There is also a scoreboard available that features three separate scoreboards one for each game.

 ----
 ## Installation and Setup